Rush Limbo here, a doctor of democracy, America's truth detector, America's real anchorman serving humanity.

 Everybody thinks he does everything.

-If we see what they do, if we see the results of what they do, then we lionize them.
+Bill Gates, Warren Buffett, if we see what they do, if we see the results of what they do, then we lionize them.

-But a lot of CEOs, and plus, you know, these people have been demonized politically by the Democrat Party for I don't know how long.
+But a lot of CEOs, plus, you know, these people have been demonized politically by the Democrat Party for I don't know how long.

-And they have Pesars slapped against them.
+And they have pesars slapped against them.

-Hitler loved movie stars.
+You know, Hitler, Hitler loved movie stars.

-But his, you know, he had a very close relationship with his propaganda guy, Goebbels.
+I don't know how many people know this, but he had a very close relationship with his propaganda guy, Goebbels.

 And Goebbels was making all the movies.